keith-turner/mixer/README.md

 EOF
 ```

-The following commands visualize the derived graph in the external query table.
+The following visualizes the derived graph in the external query table.

 ```bash